-Between the BMB and Old Slip, the existing narrow esplanade would be widened to approximately 35 feet with a new, approximately 15- to 25-foot-wide structure built out over the water.
+Between the BMB and Old Slip, the existing narrow esplanade (approximately 1,140 linear feet) would be widened to approximately 35 feet with a new, approximately 15- to 25-foot-wide structure built out over the water.
 The expansion area is expected to be an independent structure on pilings rather than a cantilever.
-The total over-water coverage associated with this expansion is expected to be approximately 25,500 square feet (0.59 acres).
+The new overwater esplanade structure may pull away from the existing bulkhead line between the BMB and Pier 6, creating an archipelago with gaps where the historic bulkhead structure would be visible.
+The total overwater coverage associated with this expansion is expected to be approximately 34,400 square feet (0.79 acres).